mmaaz-git/agentic-pbt/README.md

 This is the code to run our property-based testing agent.

-For the artifacts from the paper, including bug reports and human evaluations, see the `paper` directory.
+For the artifacts from the paper, including bug reports and rankings, see the `paper` directory.

 ## Running the agent